+Option Description

+City format

-Option Description n City format city names that have short city name or ternatives.
-Applies to U.S. and Canadian Short there is one names that abbreviation when there e USPS ® -approved abbreviation for the city, if e.
-The USPS ® provides abbreviations for city t are 14 characters long or longer.
-City ons are 13 characters or less and can be used a is limited space on the mailing label.
-If there city name for the city, then the full city name Long Returns the e long city name (default).
-Standard city name is does not us city name of regulations e abbreviated city name only if an abbreviated s used in the input address.
-If the input address se a short city name, either the long or short could be returned, depending on USPS ® for the particular city.
-Select this option if you ning a CASS TM test.
-Non-Mailing (Vanity) input city n "Hollywood If you do ne non-mailing city name (the vanity name) if the ame is a non-mailing city name.
-For example, I" is a non-mailing city name for "Los Angeles". ot select this option and the input city name is ing city name the long version of the mailing med.
-Country format output field.
-For example e for the country name returned in the Country e, if you select English, the country name returned as "Germany".
+Specifies how to format city names that have short city name or non-mailing city name alternatives.
+Applies to U.S. and Canadian addresses.

+Returns the USPS®-approved abbreviation for the city, if Short there is one.
+The USPS® provides abbreviations for city names that are 14 characters long or longer.
+City abbreviations are 13 characters or less and can be used when there is limited space on the mailing label.
+If there is no short city name for the city, then the full city name is returned.

+Returns the long city name (default).
+Long

+Standard Returns the abbreviated city name only if an abbreviated city name is used in the input address.
+If the input address does not use a short city name, either the long or short city name could be returned, depending on USPS® regulations for the particular city.
+Select this option if you are performing a CASS[TM] test.

+(Vanity)

+Non-Mailing Output the non-mailing city name (the vanity name) if the input city name is a non-mailing city name.
+For example, "Hollywood" is a non-mailing city name for "Los Angeles".
+If you do not select this option and the input city name is a non-mailing city name the long version of the mailing city is returned.

+Country format

+Specifies the format to use for the country name returned in the Country output field.
+For example, if you select English, the country name "Deutschland" would be returned as "Germany".

 English Names Use English country names (default).

-Spanish Na imes Use Spanish country names.
-French Nar nes Use French country names.
-German Na mes Use German country names.
-ISO Codes Use two-letter ISO abbreviation for the countries instead of country names.
-UPU Codes ; Use Universal Postal Union abbreviation for the countries instead of country names.
+Spanish Names Use Spanish country names.
+French Names Use French country names.
+German Names Use German country names.

+ISO Codes Use two-letter ISO abbreviation for the

+countries instead of country names.

+UPU Codes Use Universal Postal Union abbreviation for

+the countries instead of country names.

-Option Description Default country Specifies the default country.
+Option Description Description Default country most of your addr you process are ir country you speci Specifies the default country.
 You should specify the country where most of your addresses reside.
 For example, if most of the addresses you process are in Canada, specify Canada.
 Validate Address uses the country you specify to attempt validation when it cannot determine the country from the StateProvince, PostalCode, and Country address fields.
-Dual address logic eturn a match if multiple non-blank address lines are address types are on the same address line.
-(U.S. Normal Match (Default) USPS® CASSTM regulations determine the address returned based on the following order of priority: 1.
-PO Box 2.
-Firm 3.
-Highrise 4.
-Street 5.
-Rural Route 6.
-General Delivery Street Match Return a street match, regardless of the address line.
+Dual address logic Indicates how to return a match if multiple non-blank address lines are present or multiple address types are on the same address line.
+(U.S. addresses only.)
+Normal Match (Default) USPS [®] CASS [TM] regulations determine the address returned based on the following order of priority: PO Box Firm Highrise Street Rural Route General Delivery Street Match Return a street match, regardless of the address line.
 PO Box Match Return a PO Box match, regardless of the address line.
-For more informati on, see About Dual Address Logic on page 149.
+For more information, see About Dual Address Logic on page 123.